Toqozz/wired-notify/README.md

 ## Features
 - **Layout** - position every element how you want it, see [wiki](https://github.com/Toqozz/wired-notify/wiki/Blocks) for more info.
-- **Programmable Layout Elements** - code your own or use layout elements from wired and contributors (accepting pull requests!).
+- **Programmable and Interactable Layout Elements** - code your own or use layout elements from wired and contributors (accepting pull requests!).
     - Text blocks which scroll.
     - Backgrounds which reflect state (paused, active, extended, etc).
+    - Layout elements can fire events on click (open url, etc).
     - More soon.
 - **First Class Mouse Actions** - close, pause, and open urls within a notification with a click.
     - Open an issue if you have ideas of more actions.